-PRINCE William visited Nansledan on Thursday to view the new high street project under construction, which aims to address homelessness.
+PRINCE William visited Nansledan on Thursday to view the new high street project under construction.

 The Duke of Cornwall was shown the Duchy of Cornwall’s Market Street scheme, which will provide a mix of retail, food and beverage outlets, offices, and a 24,500 square foot Tesco supermarket.